jessonfoo/p003/week_7/3_model_one_to_many_solo_challenge/readme.md

 - Create a graphical representation of a simple database
 - Adhere to established naming conventions for DB tables and columns
 - Identify database relationships including one to many, many to many, and one to one
+- Write simple SELECT statements to extract data from one or more fields on a single table using the SELECT, FROM, WHERE, LIMIT, and ORDER BY keywords

 ## Summary